Holmen's financing activities are centralised within Group Finance based at the headquarters in Stockholm.

 As part of Holmen’s strategy, it is stated that the Group shall have a strong financial position that provides financial stability to enable the Group to make correct and long-term business decisions relatively independently of the state of the economy and external financing possibilities.
 The target for the debt/equity ratio is a maximum of 0.5 and the strategic planning includes harmonising the financial position with this target.

 For parts of Holmen’s financing, debt programmes, where commercial papers and bonds can be issued on the Swedish capital market, are utilised.
 The commercial paper programme has a limit of MSEK 6 000 and papers with a duration of up to one year may be issued in both Swedish krona and euro.
 Holmen’s Medium Term Note programme, where bonds in krona or euro with durations between one and fifteen years may be issued, has a limit of MSEK 6 000.
 More information about the programme can be found in the prospectus (in Swedish) to the right.

-Holmen has, together with a group of banks, a committed credit facility of MEUR 400, available until 2020 with an optional one-year extension.
-In addition, Holmen also has a commited credit facility of MSEK 570, running to 2017.
+The Group has unused long-term contractually agreed credit facilities of EUR 400 million, maturing in 2020–2021.
 The credit facilities can be used for financing and as a liquidity reserve and may be utilised provided the debt/equity ratio is below 1.25.
-The Group’s debt/equity ratio on June 30 2016 was 22%.
+The Group’s debt/equity ratio on December 31 2018 was 0.12.